-Make sure your technology, infrastructure and systems are accessible for users.
+Make sure your technology, infrastructure and systems are accessible and inclusive for all users.

-To meet point 2 of the Technology Code of Practice your plan or design must show how you’re making technology inclusive.
+To meet point 2 of the Technology Code of Practice (TCoP) your plans must show how you’re making technology inclusive.

 How making things accessible and inclusive will help your programme

 Your technology project or programme will benefit from:

 - making your technology work for as many users as possible